theyve/spood-me-responsive/README.md

 # spood.me – responsive

-###A Userscript which tries to make spood.me less of a hassle to use on a small screen.**
+###A Userscript which tries to make spood.me less of a hassle to use on a small screen.

 ![Mockup of responsive Website](img/mockup.jpg)

 This Userscript overrides the default style of [spood.me](http://spood.me).
 Thee main goal of it is a better handling of the website on mobile devices.

-*Available only for Android devices with an installed Firefox browser.*
+:warning: *Available only for Android devices with an installed Firefox browser.* :warning:

 ## Recommended installation process
 1. On your Android device install [Firefox from the Google Play Store](https://play.google.com/store/apps/details?id=org.mozilla.firefox).